 Traditions and culture!
-The sailor shoes is ‘must-have’ for the danish sailor, for somebody just acting as an sailor in high society or the lightweight pratical shoes for the real captain – maybe because of the look or the simple design, I don’t know!?
+The Sailor shoe is a ‘must-have’ for the danish sailor!
+For someone pretenting to be a realtime sailor or as the lightweight pratical shoe for the real Captain – maybe because of the look or the simple design, I don’t know!?

-I’m allready feeling more ready for The Seven Seas!
+I’m allready feeling ready for The Seven Seas!

 (Hint, Beewax is very suitable for the soft leather!)